-At a recent public talk in Boston that I attended, the Dalai Lama described his daily schedule of getting up at 3:00a.m. to meditate for three to four hours.
+At a public talk in Boston that I attended, the Dalai Lama described his daily schedule of getting up at 3:00a.m. to meditate for three to four hours.
 Before bed, he practices another hour of meditation.
 He talked about how meditation helps him feel grounded and focused for his busy schedule.

-My husband and I gave ourselves the gift of yoga teacher training right after we got married almost a decade ago, but our meditation practice has come and gone throughout the years.
+My husband and I gave ourselves the gift of yoga teacher training right after we got married over a decade ago, but our meditation practice has come and gone throughout the years.
 Now, as working parents to a toddler, we are feeling a strong pull to make meditation a daily habit.

 Funny enough, even though we know the things to do to live a happy and healthy life, we don’t always do them.
 And now that my husband and I are consciously seeking out resources to help us integrate mindfulness and meditation into our family life, we are seeing signs everywhere.